testflows/TestFlows-WebSite/source/handbook/index.md

 ## Combinations

-The `combinations(iterable, r, with_replacement=False)` function can be used to calculate all `r-length` combinations of elements in a specified iterable.
+The `combinations(iterable, r, with_replacement=False)` function can be used to calculate all the `r-length` combinations of elements in a specified iterable.

 For example,